Skip to content

 Daedalus stores a local copy of Cardano and updates it by regularly syncing with the rest of the network.
 In some cases, however, synchronization stops for an extended period.
 This happens if:

-• Your machine no longer meets minimum requirements.
-It could be that your internal storage has run out, or memory resources are constrained.
-So, verify that your computer meets Daedalus system requirements — if it does, the issue is in your blockchain data.
+• Your machine no longer meets the minimum requirements.
+Your internal storage is full, or memory resources are constrained.
+So, verify that your computer meets Daedalus system requirements.
+If so, the issue lies in your blockchain data.

 • Local blockchain copy is corrupted.
 Corrupted blockchain data will interfere with the wallet’s functionality.
 Fortunately, it’s an easy fix.
 You just need to delete and restore the blockchain data.

 If the time on your computer is incorrect, Daedalus cannot connect to the network.
-This causes a red screen that communicates that there is something wrong with your computer’s time.
+The error displays a red screen indicating a problem with your computer’s time.
 You need to update your time and date settings to the correct values.

-This is typically accomplished by toggling on the set date and time automatically option in your device’s settings.
+This is accomplished by toggling on the automatically set date and time option in your device’s settings.

-Some users report the application not starting when launched.
-This could be a problem with how you are trying to launch the wallet.
+Some users report that the application does not start when launched.
+It’s an issue that could be a problem with how you are trying to launch the wallet.

 On Windows, always launch Daedalus using the installer-provided shortcut and run as Administrator if needed.
-If you’re on macOS, ensure the app has proper permissions or try opening via Terminal.
+If you’re on macOS, ensure the app has the proper permissions, or try opening it via Terminal.
 If Daedalus won’t open, reinstalling and syncing could fix the issue.

 Your spending password protects your $ADA from unauthorized spending.
-If you lose it, the only way forward is to restore your wallet with its recovery phrase and then set a new password.
+If you lose it, the only way forward is to restore your wallet using its recovery phrase, then set a new password.

-If you lose your seed phrase, nothing can be done to recover it.
-The best case scenario is that you still have your spending password, which will allow you to move assets to a different wallet, preferably one whose seed phrase you have.
+If you lose your seed phrase, there’s nothing you can do to recover it.
+The best-case scenario is that you still have your spending password, which will allow you to move assets to a different wallet, preferably one whose seed phrase you have.

 But what if you’ve lost your spending password but have an incomplete seed phrase or a complete but invalid one?
 You’ll need to look for a crypto recovery professional.